MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - Resource: pluck
   - Scaling Type: magicNumberScaling
   - Scaling Value: 1
-- **Buffs/Modifiers**: None
-- **Effect**: Apply 2 Vulnerable and 2 Burning to all enemies.
-Apply 1 Vulnerable to all allies
+- **Effect**: Apply 2 Vulnerable and 2 Burning to ALL enemies.
+Apply 1 Vulnerable to all allies.

 `Orders`
 - **Type**: Skill
 - **Energy Cost**: 1
 - **Rarity**: Uncommon
-- **Buffs/Modifiers**: None
 - **Effect**: Draw 2 cards.
 If drawn cards have Block, increase Block by 3.
-If drawn cards do Damage, increase Damage by 3
+If drawn cards do Damage, increase Damage by 3.

 `The Law`
 - **Type**: Power
 - **Energy Cost**: 1
 - **Rarity**: Uncommon
-- **Buffs/Modifiers**:
-  - At the beginning of each turn, add a Take Cover to hand
+- **Effect**: At the beginning of each turn, add a Take Cover to your hand.
-- **Effect**: Add a Take Cover to hand at the beginning of each turn

 `Tough It Out`
 - **Type**: Skill